natalie-elmore/odin-recipes/README.md

 # odin-recipes
 This is Project: Recipes from The Odin Project Foundations course.
+I used html to create a website with a homepage and relative links to three similarly structured recipe pages.

+This project demonstrates the use of basic html features including:
+- file structure
+- document structure
+- headings and paragraphs
+- ordered and unordere lists
+- absolute and relative links
+- comments
+- images